 Those closest to me will know that I am deeply scarred by a Xmas Party I had to attend an The Wessington, a Brewsters Pub.
 If you think a pub aimed at children and located on a retail park is the ideal place for Christmas festivities then you have lost your festive marbles.
 Don’t ever suggest it.
 I shall say no more on the subject, the wounds are still raw fifteen years later.

 Transport is always an issue.
 Try and choose somewhere convenient or hire a bus, or a limo but there are limitations.
-If someone chooses to live in the wilds of Borneo, it’s not upon to the party organiser to get them home.
+If someone chooses to live in the wilds of Borneo, it’s not up to the party organiser to get them home.

 In theory, you should be dealing with adults who just need to be told where to be and when.
 For some, this is beyond their limitations and will almost expect a piggy back to the venue.
 I am still considered harsh for suggesting a limo left on time rather than wait an extra ten minutes for someone who is habitually late.
 We were paying by the hour, why should we lose out when they aren’t showing any consideration for us?
 If I’d had my way we’d have driven past her house flicking the V’s to show her what she had missed out on.